384co/snackabra-storageserver/README.rst

 Snackabra Storage Server
 ========================

-_This is archived dev code.
-New development is done in os384 servers_
+This is archived dev code.
+New development is done in os384 servers.

 For general documentation on Snackabra see: